STL-Based Motion Planning and Uncertainty-Aware Risk Analysis for Human-Robot Collaboration with a Multi-Rotor Aerial Vehicle: Introduction

 \subsection{Related work}

 \begin{sloppypar}

-To facilitate collaboration between \acp{AR} and humans in shared workspaces, it is essential to integrate \ac{HRI} principles into the motion planner design.
-As outlined in \cite{Sisbot2007TRO, Sisbot2007IROS, Cauchard2024ACM}, an ideal planner should address three critical aspects: (i) \textit{safety}, ensuring that the robot's motion does not endanger humans in the environment; (ii) \textit{reliability and effectiveness}, ensuring the robot's motion considers its dynamics constraints and effectively complete tasks; and (iii) \textit{social acceptability}, integrating behaviors that align with human preferences and social norms to promote smooth, cooperative interactions.
+To enable effective collaboration between \acp{AR} and humans in shared workspaces, motion planners must explicitly incorporate \ac{HRI} principles.
+As outlined in \cite{Sisbot2007TRO, Sisbot2007IROS, Cauchard2024ACM}, such planners address three core aspects: (i) \textit{safety}, ensuring that the robot's motion does not endanger nearby humans; (ii) \textit{reliability and effectiveness}, requiring compliance with vehicle dynamics and task completion objectives; and (iii) \textit{social acceptability}, which entails generating behaviors consistent with human preferences and social norms to promote smooth and predictable interactions.

 These elements are crucial for developing a successful \ac{HRI} planner that fosters seamless collaboration and coexistence in shared spaces.
 For example, even in relatively straightforward tasks like object handovers, the \ac{AR} must be capable of \textit{reaching} the handover location and \textit{approaching} the human in a controlled, easily understandable, and comfortable manner.
 This approach enhances the human operator's comfort while promoting efficient and safe collaboration, ensuring that the robot's intentions are easily recognizable and acceptable to the operator.
 Ergonomics considerations are key to improving the overall interaction experience.